 Medical Review Board (MRB)

-The Medical Review Board (MRB) is an advisory panel to the Network Council on the quality and appropriateness of care delivered to ESRD patients.
-The MRB also advises on quality improvement activities, including analysis of local data such as clinical performance measures, and develops, implements, and evaluates Network quality improvement projects.
+The Medical Review Board (MRB) is an advisory panel to the Network council on the quality and appropriateness of care delivered to ESRD patients.
+The MRB also advises on Quality Improvement Activities (QIAs), including analysis of local data such as clinical performance measures, and developed, implements, and evaluates Network quality improvement projects.